Daniel-McGuire-Corporation/Simple-BrowserCS/docs/README.md

 ### Simple Browser

 1. Run the `SimpleBrowser` application.
-2. Wait for the updater to check for updates (Coming in July update)
+2. Wait for the updater to check for updates (~Coming in July update~ EDIT: Development Paused)
 3. Use the browser to navigate the web with a simple and efficient interface.

 ## Contributing